AngryBacteria/ba-gujen1-steij14/shared/README.md

   - Functions to generate text / output with the Models.
   - Counting the tokens of a list of strings.
 - **mongodb.py:** All required functions to interact with the MongoDB Database.
+- **gpu_utils.py** Mainly used to print information about the currently used GPU and the available memory.
+- **prompt_utils.py** Used to manage the creation of prompts